Is Social Media Making Teens More Anxious and Depressed?

 How Many People Die Every Day

-Every day, around 8,460 people pass away in the U.S., a number that speaks volumes about public health, societal shifts, and medical progress, as reported by the World Population Review.
+Every day, around 8,460 people die in the U.S., a number that speaks volumes about public health, societal shifts, and medical progress, as reported by the World Population Review.
 With roughly 346 million residents, the country faces ongoing challenges and trends in mortality.
 Letโ€™s break down the key factors shaping these numbers.
-Most of … Read more
+Most of the … Read more